HangZheng98/Coarray-Tensor-Completion-for-DOA-Estimation/README.md

 Vervliet N., Debals O., Sorber L., Van Barel M. and De Lathauwer L. Tensorlab 3.0, Available online, Mar.
 2016.
 URL: https://www.tensorlab.net/

 Include the path of "tensorlab_2016-03-28" before running the main function

+The patterns related to the proposed coarray tensor completion technique were applied, and they own to Zhejiang University.
+This source code is for learning and communication only, and it is forbidden for commercial use.

+TWO-DIMENSIONAL DIRECTION-OF-ARRIVAL ESTIMATION METHOD FOR COPRIME SURFACE ARRAY BASED ON VIRTUAL DOMAIN TENSOR FILLING, PCT CN2022/076430, 16/2/2022
+SPATIAL SPECTRUM ESTIMATIO WITH COPRIME ARRAY VIA OPTIMAL COARRAY TENSOR COMPLETION, PCT CN2022/076432, 16/2/2022